-transfer_client (TransferClient) A TransferClient instance which will be used to get a submission ID if one is not supplied.
-Should be the same instance that is used to submit the deletion.

-endpoint (string) The endpoint ID which is targeted by this deletion Task label (string) [optional] A string label for the Task submission_id (string) [optional] A submission ID value fetched via get_submission_id.
-Defaults to using transfer_client.get_submission_id recursive (bool) [default: False] Recursively delete subdirectories on the target endpoint deadline (string or datetime) [optional] An ISO-8601 timestamp (as a string) or a datetime object which defines a deadline for the transfer.
+- transfer_client (TransferClient) A TransferClient instance which will be used to get a submission ID if one is not supplied.
+Should be the same instance that is used to submit the deletion. - endpoint (str) The endpoint ID which is targeted by this deletion Task - label (str, optional) A string label for the Task - submission_id (str, optional) A submission ID value fetched via get_submission_id.
+Defaults to using transfer_client. get_submission_id - recursive (bool) Recursively delete subdirectories on the target endpoint [default: False] - deadline (str or datetime, optional) An ISO-8601 timestamp (as a string) or a datetime object which defines a deadline for the deletion.
 At the deadline, even if the data deletion is not complete, the job will be canceled.
 We recommend ensuring that the timestamp is in UTC to avoid confusion and ambiguity.

-Examples of ISO-8601 timestamps include 2017-10-12 09:30Z, 2017-10-12 12:33:54+00:00, and 2017-10-12 add_item(path)
+Examples of ISO-8601 timestamps include 2017-10-12 09:30Z, 2017-10-12 12:33:54+00:00, and 2017-10-12